EdgarsFeic96/DemenciaOSDebInstall/README.md

 To avoid some kind of incompatibility with the other script based on Ubuntu.

-This version still in development
+This version is deprecated, see the original repository.

 # How to use?